Anthony Watson (businessman)

 Anthony G. Watson is a British business and technology executive, and human and LGBT rights activist.
-In November 2021, Watson founded The Bank of London, a clearing, correspondent and wholesale bank, serving as chief executive officer.
+In November 2021, Watson founded The Bank of London, a clearing, correspondent and wholesale bank, as chief executive officer.
 Since 2013 he has sat on the board of GLAAD.
 In April 2015, he joined the Bitcoin trading start-up Uphold.com as its president and chief executive officer.